Athos213/Dynamic_Array/README.md

     case STRING: el->string = strdup((char*)value); break;
 }
 ```
 The resizing of the list is done by creating another list with a larger size, copying over the values from the old list to the new list, and swapping the pointers to the element arrays between the two lists.
-The new list is alway double the size of the previous one.
+The new list is always double the size of the previous one.
 ```c
 dy_array* new_da = new_array(new_size, da->type);
 ... //Copy over the elements to the new array